-In October 2021, the G-20 ministers adopted an Anti-Corruption Action Plan for 2022-2024 that builds on the 2020 initiatives.
-Highlights of the plan related to enforcement include focusing on the effective implementation of the UNCAC; ensuring that 'each G20 country has a national law in force to criminalize [foreign and domestic] bribery'; '[a]ddress[ing] the misuse of legal persons and arrangements such as shell companies for corruption'; enhancing anti-money laundering standards; 'encourag[ing] active assistance, where possible, in identifying, seizing, and confiscating stolen assets ... and locating In October 2021, the G-20 ministers adopted an Anti-Corruption Action Plan for 2022-2024."
+The IMF's attention to countries' anti-corruption enforcement frameworks dovetails with other multilateral efforts.
+For example, in October 2021, the ministers of the G-20 countries adopted an Anti-Corruption Action Plan for 2022-2024.
+Highlights of the plan related to enforcement include focusing on the effective implementation of the UNCAC; ensuring that 'each G20 country has a national law in force to criminalize [foreign and domestic] bribery'; '[a]ddress[ing] the misuse of legal persons and arrangements such as shell companies for corruption'; enhancing anti-money laundering standards; 'encourage[ing] active assistance, where possible, in identifying, seizing, and confiscating stolen assets...and locating corrupt actors';

-corrupt actors'; and 'explor[ing] ways to strengthen joint or related anti-corruption investigations and efforts to deny safe havens by G20 countries'.
+and 'explor[ing] ways to strengthen joint or related anti-corruption investigations and efforts to deny safe havens by G20 countries.'
 One other goal endorsed by the ministers was 'possible adherence of all G20 countries to the OECD Anti-Bribery Convention' - in recognition of the OECD's robust monitoring and cooperation mechanisms.
-This goal likely builds on a July 2021 report prepared by the OECD at the G-20's request on the status of implementation of the G-20's anti-corruption commitments, which identified a variety of areas for improvement.